jarun/nnn/README.md

 ## Black magic! :dark_sunglasses:

-- Load, sort, filter thousands of files instantly
+- Instantly load, sort, filter thousands of files
 - Type to navigate with automatic dir selection
 - Never lose context - start where you quit `nnn`
 - find/fd/grep/ripgrep/fzf from `nnn` and list in `nnn`